EGuthrieWasTaken/tlnetcard_python/README.md

 brew install python3
 ```

-**Note: The creator of this software does not recommend the installation of python or pip using brew, and instead recommends that pip be installed using [get-pip.py](https://bootstrap.pypa.io/get-pip.py), or that Python 3.4+ be installed from [python.org](https://www.python.org/downloads/) which include pip by default.**
+**Note: The creator of this software does not recommend the installation of python or pip using brew, and instead recommends that pip be installed using [get-pip.py](https://pip.pypa.io/en/stable/installing/), or that Python 3.6+ be installed using the installation candidates found on [python.org](https://www.python.org/downloads/), which include pip by default.**

 ### Using Pip to install from PyPi